Sometimes They Come Back... for More

-Sometimes They Come Back... for More is the second straight-to-video sequel to Sometimes They Come Back.
+Sometimes They Come Back... for More is the second straight-to-video sequel to Sometimes They Come Back, after Sometimes They Come Back...
+Again.
 The video was directed by Daniel Zelik Berk and released in 1998.

 Plot

 The U.S. military has a secret illegal mining operation in Antarctica.
 When one of the personnel stationed at the base goes on a rampage, two military operatives, Capt.
 Sam Cage (Clayton Rohner) and Maj.
-Callie O'Grady (Chase Masterson) search the base by rappelling in from helicopter during stormy weather.
+Callie O'Grady (Chase Masterson) search the base by rappelling in via helicopter during stormy weather.
 They discover two survivors, medical officer Capt.
 Jennifer Wells (Faith Ford) and technical officer Lieut.
 Brian Shebanski (Max Perlich).
 The base radio is mysteriously smashed.

 Going into the mining area of the base, Capt.
 Cage sees what appears to be another survivor and starts a chase through the corridors, taking an elevator down to the second level.
 When Maj.
 O'Grady collapses because of the gases in the mine he takes her to an elevator, only to discover they are actually on the fourth level.
 Back in the main compound they discover that a body they had found in the snow has now moved and is gone.
 They find dead and dying personnel, and a book about conjuring the Devil.
-More bodies disappear when nobody's looking, and reappear later as lurching menaces.
+More bodies disappear when nobody's looking and reappear later as lurching menaces.
 Soon Jennifer and Sam find themselves the only ones still alive, fighting the undead and their diabolical master.